MultiPlan Corporation

 Analytics-Based Services: The company competes with 6Degrees; Advanced Medical Pricing Solutions (AMPS); ELAP Services; Payer Compass; Zelis; ClearHealth Strategies; and Naviguard.

-Payment and Revenue Integrity Services: The company competes with Change Healthcare Inc.; Conduent; Cotiviti, Inc.; Optum; SCIO; and The Rawlings Group.
+Payment and Revenue Integrity Services: The company competes with Optum; Conduent; Cotiviti, Inc.; SCIO; and The Rawlings Group.

 Government Regulations

 The company is subject, either directly or indirectly through its customer relationships, to federal and state laws and regulations governing privacy, security and breaches of patient information and the conduct of certain electronic health care transactions, including for example, HIPAA, which imposes rules protecting individually identifiable health information and setting national standards for the security of electronic Protected Health Information; (PHI).
 The company is a Business Associate (as defined by HIPAA) of its customers.
-As such, the company must comply with all applicable provisions of HIPAA, including the HIPAA Security Rule and applicable provisions of the HIPAA Privacy Rule and the Breach Notification Rule.
+As such, the company must comply with all applicable provisions of HIPAA (the Health Insurance Portability and Accountability Act and the Health Information Technology for Economic and Clinical Health Act, each as amended, and the regulations that implement such laws), including the HIPAA Security Rule and applicable provisions of the HIPAA Privacy Rule and the Breach Notification Rule.

 History